Hero

 The shifting of hands skips over you (as if you were not in the game at that moment).

-You must discard the card the player picked and you do not get to replace the card in your hand (if you were the title belt holder, because of the damage to your hand, the player takes the belt from you).
+You must discard the card the player picked and you do not get to replace the card in your hand (if you were the Title Belt holder, because of the damage to your hand, the player takes the belt from you).

-You should not discard a card from your hand, as you can not replace it with a new one.
+You should not discard a card from your hand, as you cannot replace it with a new one.
 It's essentially a 'pass' of your turn.

-When you play the card, because you have no cards in your hand, you can not play Roshambo against any other player and are simply eliminated from the game.
+When you play the card, because you have no cards in your hand, you cannot play Roshambo against any other player and are simply eliminated from the game.

 You do not challenge anyone (because you do not have any cards to challenge with).
 You are eliminated from the game (if you have the belt, it is vacated).